 Hookclaws are an early weapon in the Elden Ring, and due to that, they’ve made it into our best blood weapons list.
 You’ll find these after you’ve defeated Margit the Fell omen.
-Check out our Hookclaws Location guide to get them.

 The Hookclaws is an interesting weapon in Elden Ring. using this weapon gives off the vibes as if you’re the Wolverine from X-Men.

 Enough about that, the Hookclaws scale with Dexterity and with Strength.
 As they’re a fairly early-game weapon, the attributes requirements aren’t that high.
 To wield these claws, you’ll need to have 8 Strength and 14 Dexterity.
 And that’s it, you’re ready to deal with 60 blood loss build-ups upon each attack.